Financial Industry Regulatory Authority

 The Financial Industry Regulatory Authority (FINRA) is a private American corporation that acts as a self-regulatory organization (SRO) that regulates member brokerage firms and exchange markets.
-FINRA is the successor to the National Association of Securities Dealers, Inc. (NASD) as well as the member regulation, enforcement, and arbitration operations of the New York Stock Exchange.
-The U.S. government agency that acts as the ultimate regulator of the U.S. securities industry, including FINRA, is the U.S. Securities and Exchange Commission (SEC).
+FINRA is the successor to the National Association of Securities Dealers, Inc. (NASD) as well as to the member regulation, enforcement, and arbitration operations of the New York Stock Exchange.

+The United States Securities and Exchange Commission (SEC) is the federal government agency that serves as the ultimate regulator of the United States securities industry, including oversight of FINRA.

 Overview

 The Financial Industry Regulatory Authority is the largest independent regulator for all securities firms doing business in the United States.
 FINRA's mission is to protect investors by making sure the United States securities industry operates fairly and honestly.
-In December 2019, FINRA oversaw 3,517 brokerage firms, 153,907 branch offices and approximately 624,674 registered securities representatives.
+As of October 2023, FINRA oversaw 3,394 brokerage firms, 149,887 branch offices and approximately 612,457 registered securities representatives.

-FINRA has approximately 3,600 employees and operates from Washington, D.C., and New York City, with 20 regional offices around the United States.
+FINRA has approximately 4,200 employees and operates from Washington, D.C., and New York City, with 20 regional offices around the United States.

 FINRA offers regulatory oversight over all securities firms that do business with the public, plus those offering professional training, testing, and licensing of registered persons, arbitration and mediation, market regulation by contract for the New York Stock Exchange, the NASDAQ Stock Market, Inc., the American Stock Exchange LLC, and the International Securities Exchange, LLC; and industry utilities, such as Trade Reporting Facilities and other over-the-counter operations.

 FINRA was formed by a consolidation of the member regulation, enforcement, and arbitration operations of the New York Stock Exchange, NYSE Regulation, Inc., and NASD.
 The merger was approved by the United States Securities and Exchange Commission (SEC) on July 26, 2007.

+FINRA's authority was upheld in June 2025, when the United States Supreme Court declined to hear an argument that the regulator is unconstitutional.
+The case was raised after FINRA made a 2019 judgement against a broker-dealer for alleged theft of client funds, and the appeals process resulted in the denial from the high court and upholding of FINRA's regulatory authority.

+Congresswoman and Republican Conference Chair Lisa McClain introduced legislation in the 119th Congress to transfer the rulemaking, examination, and enforcement authority held by FINRA to the Securities and Exchange Commission.